 Once carpenter ants establish a nest, you may see stage two.
 This is the appearance of sawdust (frass) underneath the kickout holes that lead into their tunnels.
 Carpenter ants don’t eat wood, like termites.
 They chew it and push it out.

-Frass may be found in crawl spaces under your home, basement areas, garage spaces, and secluded locations.
+Frass may be found in crawl spaces around your home in basement areas, garage spaces, window sills, decks, and secluded locations.
 It may be stuck to the walls underneath the kickout holes or piled up on surfaces.

 Often mistaken for stage one, this is the most obvious warning sign that you have carpenter ants.
 When flying ants appear on your window panes–even on the outside–it is usually a sign that you have a mature carpenter ant nest on your property.
 You may be tempted to use a vacuum to get rid of them and then shrug the whole incident off.
 But you shouldn’t.
 Carpenter ant swarmers are male and female reproductives sent out from a mature nest with one purpose: establish more nests.